 This is the second post in our Conversational ABM series.
-In our first post, we discussed how Conversational Marketing accelerates your ABM program by capturing leads from target accounts faster than ever before and gives you a scaled way to deliver VIP experiences.
+In our first post, we discussed how Conversational Marketing accelerates your Account-Based Marketing program by capturing leads from target accounts faster than ever before and gives you a scaled way to deliver VIP experiences.

-Next, let’s dive into the first step toward getting your Conversational ABM program off the ground: identifying your target accounts.
+Next, let’s dive into the first step toward getting your Conversational ABM program off the ground: account identification for ABM.

 As you prepare for your target account list build process, it’s critical that you’re in lockstep with all key stakeholders across sales, marketing, operations, and customer success.
 Assemble your ABM stakeholders early and outline a crystal-clear definition of your target accounts so everyone understands and agrees on the criteria you’ll be using to determine your target account list.